 News, 10 January 2020 EU grant success to harness the immune system to treat brain damage

 Animal research statement

 As a publicly funded research institute, the Babraham Institute is committed to engagement and transparency in all aspects of its research.
 The research presented here used both human brain samples and mice.
 Mice were used to study the effects of CD4 T cell depletion, in joining (parabiosis) experiments to fuse the circulatory systems of two mice and in behavioural studies.
-All experiments were performed in accordance with the University of Leuven Animal Ethics Committee guidelines, the Babraham Institute Animal Welfare and Ethics Review Body, the University of Belfast Animal Welfare and Ethics Review Body or CEAAToulouse (Comités d'éthique en expérimentation animale).
+Experiments were performed in accordance with the local overseeing authority, depending on where they were undertaken.
+This involved review of the locally-undertaken procedures by the University of Leuven Animal Ethics Committee, the Babraham Institute Animal Welfare and Ethics Review Body, the University of Belfast Animal Welfare and Ethics Review Body and CEAAToulouse (Comités d'éthique en expérimentation animale).
 Animal husbandry and experimentation complied with existing European Union and national legislation and local standards.

 Please follow the link for further details of our animal research and our animal welfare practices.